Numerical studies of the Lagrangian approach for reconstruction of the conductivity in a waveguide: Lagrangian approach

 We note that we have positive sign here in absorbing boundary conditions.
 However, after discretization in time of these conditions we will obtain the same schemes for computation of $\lambda^{k-1}$ as for the computation of $u^{k+1}$ in the forward problem since we solve the adjoint problem backward in time.

-Let now functions $u(c), \lambda(c)$ be the exact solutions of the forward and adjoint problems, respectively, for the known function $c$ satisfying condition (\ref{accur}).
-Then defining by $v(c) = (u(c), \lambda(c), c) \in U^1$, using the fact that for exact solutions $u(c), \lambda(c)$ from (\ref{lagrangian1}) we have
+Let now the functions $u(c), \lambda(c)$ be the exact solutions of the forward and adjoint problems, respectively, for the known function $c$ satisfying condition (\ref{accur}).
+Then with $v(c) = (u(c), \lambda(c), c) \in U^1$ and using the fact that for exact solutions $u(c), \lambda(c)$ from (\ref{lagrangian1}) we have